 Janumet, manufactured by Merck, is a prescription medication in tablet form that has been prescribed for use along with diet and exercise to lower blood sugar in adults with type-2 diabetes.
 Janumet contains both sitagliptin and metformin.

 Byetta is an injectable prescription medicine that can help control blood sugar levels in adults with type-2 diabetes, in conjunction with diet and exercise.
 The manufacturer, Amylin Pharmaceuticals, markets Byetta as capable of lowering blood sugar levels and being safe to prescribe with other diabetic medications.
 Byetta is generically known as exenatide.

 It has been alleged that Amylin Pharmaceuticals failed to test Byetta properly before bringing it to market and then failed to provide adequate information to the FDA about the drug’s risks.
 Learn more about the FDA’s warnings about Byettta.

-If you or a loved one has experienced negative side effects from any of these drugs, contact Alexander Shunnarah Personal Injury Attorneys today at 1-800-229-7989 for a free consultation.
+If you or someone you love have experienced negative side effects from any of these drugs, call Alexander Shunnarah Personal Injury Attorneys today at 1-800-229-7989.